Vanilagy/Marbleland/docs/api.md

 original | `boolean` | If set, the original, uncompressed image thumbnail will be returned.
 Takes precedence over `width` and `height`. width | `number` | When used together with `height`, specifies the dimensions to resize the image to.
-The original image will be stretched to cover the new dimensions while maintaining its aspect ratio. height | `number` | *See `width`.*
+The original image will be stretched to cover the new dimensions while maintaining its aspect ratio. height | `number` | *See `width`.* version | `number` | *Defaults to the current version.* If present, the data of this specific version of the level is returned.
+Valid version numbers range from 1 to the level's current version number.

 ### `GET` /api/level/{level-id}/prev-image
 Get the (usually large) preview image for a given level.
 Note that not every level has one.